Sinking of Prince of Wales and Repulse

 The sinking of Prince of Wales and Repulse was a naval engagement in World War II, as part of the war in the Pacific, that took place on 10 December 1941 in the South China Sea off the east coast of the British colonies of Malaya (present-day Malaysia) and the Straits Settlements (present-day Singapore and its coastal towns), 70 mi east of Kuantan, Pahang.
 Part of a British naval squadron known as Force Z, the Royal Navy battleship and battlecruiser were sunk by land-based bombers and torpedo bombers of the Imperial Japanese Navy.
 In Japan, the engagement was referred to as the Naval Battle of Malaya (マレー沖海戦, Marē-oki kaisen).

 The objective of Force Z, which consisted of one battleship, one battlecruiser and four destroyers, was to intercept the Japanese invasion fleet in the South China Sea north of Malaya.
 The task force sailed without air support.
 Although the British had a close encounter with Japanese heavy surface units, the force failed to find and destroy the main convoy.
 On their return to Singapore they were attacked in open waters and sunk by long-range torpedo bombers.
-The commander of Force Z, Admiral Sir Tom Phillips, elected to maintain radio silence and an alert was not sent (by the Repulse) until one hour after the first Japanese attack.
+The commander of Force Z, Admiral Sir Tom Phillips, maintained radio silence until an alert was sent (by the Repulse) one hour after the first Japanese attack.